Wir haben Ihre Anfrage erhalten und unsere Mitarbeiter werden Sie so schnell wie möglich kontaktieren.

 Karnak is more than A temple, is a spectacular Complex of Sanctuaries, Kiosks, Pylons, and Obelisks, All dedicated to the Theban gods and to the Greater Glory of Egypt`s Pharaohs, Karnak was the Most Important place for the worship of the Theban Triad(Amun, Mut, and Khonso)

-Transfer to the hotel or to Luxor airport for a short flight to cairo
+We'll then Transfer to Luxor airport for a short flight to Cairo m

 overnight in Cairo